Skip to content

 Two children walking with three alpacas through a quiet green woodland.

-Two ways to spend time with Bert, Ernie and Oscar — a guided one-hour walk through field and forest, or a relaxed meet-and-feed in the paddock.
+Two ways to spend time with Bert, Ernie and Oscar — a guided one-hour walk through field and forest with Kieran, or a 45-minute encounter in their enclosure.

 1. A guide and a young child meeting three alpacas on an open green field in Co.
 Roscommon.